Publications Reporting Clinical Results with UltraGuideCTR™

 J Ultrasound Med 2020;39: 441-52.
 PMID: 31449326 DOI: 10.1002/jum.15120

-Three-month follow-up on 35 wrists in 22 consecutive patients treated with CTR using the SX-One MicroKnife® and ultrasound guidance, including 11 patients treated with bilateral simultaneous releases.
+Three-month follow-up on 35 wrists in 22 consecutive patients treated with treated with CTR-USusing UltraGuideCTR, including 11 patients treated with simultaneous bilateral releases.
 The authors reported no complications and there were statistically and clinically significant improvements in QDASH and BCTQ scores within 1-2 weeks post-release.

 Ultrasound-Guided Carpal Tunnel Release Using Dynamic Expansion of the Transverse Safe Zone in a Patient With Postpolio Syndrome: A Case Report